tux-eithel/proxy-imgs/README.md

 ###Bug
-This [bug](https://github.com/golang/go/issues/13666) cause this error meesage `http: proxy error: net/http: request canceled`
+This [bug](https://github.com/golang/go/issues/13666) cause this error meesage `http: proxy error: net/http: request canceled` (in go1.6beta1)

 ###Use case
 You have just synced your repository, and your DB (from production environment) of a WordPress site.
 Your local site is running in a vm.